 If you want to know why initial public offerings (IPOs) and new stocks are dangerous, you need to examine WeWork.

-WeWork went from the stock of the decade; and the future of the work to the poster child for failed IPOs in less than two months.
-WeWork management filed the S-1 documents needed to go public as the We Company with the Securities and Exchange Commission (SEC) on August 14, 2019.
+WeWork went from the stock of the decade; and the future of the work to the poster child for failed IPOs in less than two years.
+WeWork IPO’ed in October 2020; let’s examine the devastation.

 Greater problems began on September 9, 2019, when The Financial Times claimed Softbank was urging WeWork to cancel the IPO.
 Softbank is one of WeWork’s biggest investors; it led a $1 billion investment in WeWork in January 2020.

 WeWork itself began raising doubts by filing paperwork to change governance.
-Rebekah Victoria Neumann had a role in replacing the We Company’s CEO, the September 13, 2019, SEC filing indicates.
+Rebekah Victoria Neumann had a role in replacing the We Company’s CEO on September 13, 2019, SEC filing indicates.

 Rebekah is the wife of WeWork cofounder and CEO Adam Neumann.
 The filing worried investors because it gave an outsider influence over management.
 The same filing reduced Adam Neumann’s voting power at the We Company.